alisiia2601/assignment-2/ASSIGNMENT2_FEEDBACK.md

 Because the game works well, and your logic is fine, you have a Godkänt grade already, congratulations!
 However, if you move the code to an external file and remove the eval and use includes you'll have achieved a VG grade.

-It's your choice - if you are happy with th G grade you can leave it as it is.
+It's your choice - if you are happy with the G grade you can leave it as it is.
 If you want the VG grade please fix these tings and re-submit.

 Could you please let me know what you would like to do?